THEFB199/UniYear3-E-ProjectDocs/README.md

 - Pi will send WebCam data back to ROS Computer to be processed
 - Looks for the Crabs and adds to the map - not integrated
 - Looks for the Tri Track and sends location and pathing data

+# Seagull Detection

+Code can be found: https://github.com/lboroWMEME-19WSD001/Seagull-Detection

+- Tried cross correlation techniques but could not get reliable results (many false positives)
+- Using the labour-intensive approach of manually extracting features unique to seagull sounds from their FFTs
+- The features are relative and not absolute so as to cope in diverse environments
+- Currently, detector checks for those features with better success, but has issues with human noise and some seagull sounds
+- Will continue AI research in hopes of getting more robust system, possibly using ml5.js

 # Waterline